-The New Green Revolution – A large increase in crop production in developing countries achieved by the use of artificial fertilisers, pesticides and high-yield crop varieties
+The New Green Revolution – large increase in crop production in developing countries through use of artificial fertilisers, pesticides, high-yield crop varieties and biotechnology

 The "new" means that improvements in crop yield should come with minimal environmental damage.